-Can you build a PC Gaming computer on a BUDGET?
-HOLD MY BEER!
-Literally, hold my beer… Let’s take a dive in the world of Gaming on PC.
-The premise is to see if we can play decent games on modest computer setup.
+Let’s dive into the world of PC Gaming.
+The premise is to see if we can play decent games on a modest gaming computer setup.
 I’m aware that the definition of “budget” is different from one person to another, but I’ve set a reasonable goal.

-This build is averaging $920 USD or if you prefer for my Canadian followers $1200.
-My max goal was $1000 USD/$1350 CAD.
-While doing my own reconnaissance I noticed that budget computer was going from $800 USD to $1200 USD.
+This build is averaging USD 920, or if you prefer, for my Canadian followers, CAD 1200.
+My max goal was USD 1000/ CAD 1350.
+While looking around, I noticed that most budget computers were going from USD 800 to USD 1200.
 I opted to grab the middle ground in between both.
-This is going to be series that will feature some videos, why I choose X part vs Y part and so on.
+The series will feature my reasoning behind choosing X over Y.

 - AMD RYZEN 5 2600 Processor